susanlynn-books/zomoeba/books.md

 <span id="price-of-playing-god">Zomoeba: The Price of Playing God</span>
 </div>

-<p>When microbiologist Dr. David Hoover’s son contracts a rare, brain-eating amoeba, he makes a desperate choice:
-repurpose his Alzheimer’s research to engineer a neuro-regenerative organism.
-The result—**Zomoeba**—doesn’t just heal brain tissue; it integrates with it, creating a resilient, predatory hybrid life form.</p>
+When microbiologist Dr. David Hoover’s son contracts a rare, brain-eating amoeba, he makes a desperate choice: repurpose his Alzheimer’s research to engineer a neuro-regenerative organism.
+The result—**Zomoeba**—doesn’t just heal brain tissue; it integrates with it, creating a resilient, predatory hybrid life form.

-<p>When twenty-year-old Emily Rogers is infected after swimming in New Jersey’s Rancocas Creek, Hoover sees his chance
-and secretly uses her as his first human test subject.
+When twenty-year-old Emily Rogers is infected after swimming in New Jersey’s Rancocas Creek, Hoover sees his chance and secretly uses her as his first human test subject.
 Emily wakes, even speaks—but what’s animating her isn’t recovery.
-Inside Cooper Hospital in Camden, the infection jumps from room to room through blood and bites, turning patients and staff into “remnants”—driven, mobile, and no longer fully human.</p>
+Inside Cooper Hospital in Camden, the infection jumps from room to room through blood and bites, turning patients and staff into “remnants”—driven, mobile, and no longer fully human.

-<p>As the hospital and surrounding riverfront towns collapse into chaos, Hoover’s wife Elizabeth, nurse Alicia Reyes,
-and a handful of survivors must fight their way out and decide how far they’re willing to go to stop what he started.
-Any cure they create may also alter the future of human evolution—and not everyone wants that future to be stopped.</p>
+As the hospital and surrounding riverfront towns collapse into chaos, Hoover’s wife Elizabeth, nurse Alicia Reyes, and a handful of survivors must fight their way out and decide how far they’re willing to go to stop what he started.
+Any cure they create may also alter the future of human evolution—and not everyone wants that future to be stopped.

 ---